quii/learn-go-with-tests/io.md

 ### Seeking problems

 There is a flaw in our implementation.
-First of all let's remind ourselves how `io.Reader` is defined
+First of all let's remind ourselves how `io.Reader` is defined.

 ```go
 type Reader interface {